tscizzle/self-caller/README.md

 myHeaders.append('Authorization', 'Basic ' + btoa(username + ":" + password));
 ```

-Finally, that we have all the parts we need, we can make the HTTP request by calling `fetch`.
+Finally, now that we have all the parts we need, we can make the HTTP request by calling `fetch`.

 ```javascript
 fetch(callRequestURL, {